 The LVA expressly provides for two situations that give rise to the arbitrator's civil liability: the first, in the event that the arbitrator has accepted the appointment and unjustifiably refuses to exercise his function (Article 9(3) of the LVA, applicable to necessary arbitration by reference to Article 1528 of the Code of Civil Procedure); the second is if the arbitrator unjustifiably prevents the award from being made within the time limit set (Article 25(3) of the LVA) and, for necessary arbitration, Article 1527(2) of the Code of Civil Procedure.
 It should be understood that the arbitrator's contractual liability is not limited to the two situations set out in the LVA, but applies to the violation of other contractual duties that cause damage to the party that appointed him (for example, if the arbitrator fails to communicate any fact that may constitute an impediment to the exercise of the function - Article 10(1) and (2) of the LVA.
+The arbitrator is presumed to be at fault under Article 799(1) of the Civil Code, and it is up to him to prove the contrary by demonstrating that the breach was not his fault.
 The arbitrator's civil liability cannot be defined so broadly as to originate from acts related to the exercise of the judicial function, which would infringe on the arbitrators'